phalcon-orphanage/docs/en/reference/volt.rst

 * 'Partial' allow you to pass an expression like a variable allowing to include the content of other view dynamically
 * 'Partial' are better if the content that you've included changes frequently

-* 'Include' copies the compiled content into the view which it's including improving the performance
+* 'Include' copies the compiled content into the view which improves the performance
 * 'Include' only allows to include templates made with Volt
 * 'Include' requires an existing template at compile time